SCI's community partnerships aim to raise awareness and improve outcomes in traditionally underserved populations

 Are you interested in conducting research with a SCI investigator?

-SCI's Community Engagement Program engages with local organizations working in medically underserved communities to promote targeted cancer prevention strategies and reduce outcome disparities.
+SCI's Community Partnership Program engages with local organizations working in medically underserved communities to promote targeted cancer prevention strategies and reduce outcome disparities.

 The program's services include:

 - Mini-grant program